Introduction

 What is a Joker in War?

 Nothing.
-There are no Jokers in the game of War.
+There are no Jokers in War.
 If you are using a deck that possesses the two Jokers, they should be removed from the deck.